Kobold: Glossed sources

-It is a relatively late vocabularius where kobelte is glossed as (i.e., analogized as) the Roman house and hearth deities "Lares" and Penates, as in Trochus (1517), or "kobold" with "Spiritus familiaris" as in Steier (1705).
+A relatively late vocabularius by Trochus (1517) gives kobelte glossed as the common "vulgar" term for the Roman house and hearth deities "Lares" (and Penates).
+A later work by Kaspar von Stieler (1705) glosses "kobold" as "Spiritus familiaris", i.e., "household spirit".

-While the term "kobold" is attested in Middle High German glossaries, they may not corroborate a "house spirit" meaning.
-The terms kobult together with bancstichil, alp, more to gloss procubus in Diefenbach's source (Breslauer's Vocabularius, 1340) (Note: Cited in Lexer, "kobolt".) may (?) suggest "kobold" being regarded more like an alp and mare which are dream demons.
+While the term "kobold" is attested in Middle High German glossaries, they indicate the word was not necessarily used strictly in the sense of "house spirit".
+The terms kobult together with bancstichil, alp, more to gloss procubus (≈incubus) in Diefenbach's source (Breslauer's Vocabularius, 1340) (Note: Cited in Lexer, "kobolt".) may (?) suggest "kobold" being regarded more like an alp and mare which are dream demons.

-But indications are that these Germanic household deities were current in the older periods, attested by Anglo-Saxon cofgodu (glossed "penates") and Old High German (Old Frankish) hûsing, herdgota for house or hearth deities also glossed as penates.
+But indications are that these Germanic household deities were current in the older periods, attested by Anglo-Saxon cofgodu (glossed "penates") and Old Frankish and hûsing, herdgota for house or hearth deities also glossed as penates.
 (Note: Old High German hûsing is glossed as Latin penates in Notker, cited by Grimm.)